Ultrafast stratified diffusion of water inside carbon nanotubes. Direct experimental evidence with 2D (D-T2) NMR spectroscopy: Results and Discussion

-2D (\(D-T_2\)) NMR experiments were performed in the stray field of a superconductive magnet with a constant linear magnetic field gradient \(G=34.7\) Tesla/m.
-The conventional 1D NMR method for measuring water diffusion in a constant linear magnetic field gradient is to monitor the $^{1}$H NMR spin-echo decay and then fitting the obtained decay curve according to relation $M=M_0\:exp{\left( { - \frac{{2\tau }}{{T_2 }} - \frac{2}{3}D\gamma ^2 G^2 \tau ^3 } \right)}$ where $\gamma=26.7522$ ($10^{7}$ rad/sT) is the gyromagnetic ratio for $^{1}$H, and $D$ the water self-diffusion coefficient ($D=2.3\times10^{-9}$ m$^{2}$/s for bulk water at room temperature).
-In case of non-uniform diffusion processes with multiple $D$ values, diffusion is expressed with a distribution function $f(D)$, which is obtained by implementing an appropriate ``inversion algorithm'' \cite{Mitchell2012} as explained in the Supplemental Material \cite{SM}.
-Furthermore, in case of water diffusion in a bundle of randomly oriented CNTs, $f(D)$ curve acquires a characteristic asymmetric shape with a tail towards low $D$ values, which is the fingerprint of 1D restricted diffusion.
-It is noticed that $^{1}$H NMR studies of water diffusion inside CNTs have been already reported, presenting mainly effective $D$ values \cite{Das2010,Liu2014}.
-However, it is difficult with 1D NMR diffusion experiments to disentangle water components with relatively close $D$ coefficients, as those in nanotubular channels.\\
+Static 2D (\(D-T_2\)) NMR experiments were performed in the stray field of a superconductive magnet with a constant magnetic field gradient \(G=34.7\) T/m.
+The conventional 1D NMR method for measuring water diffusion in a constant magnetic field gradient is to monitor the $^{1}$H NMR spin-echo decay and then fitting the obtained decay curve to relation $M=M_0\:exp{\left( { - \frac{{2\tau }}{{T_2 }} - \frac{2}{3}D\gamma ^2 G^2 \tau ^3 } \right)}$ where $\gamma=26.7522$ ($10^{7}$ rad/sT) is the gyromagnetic ratio for $^{1}$H, and $D$ the water self-diffusion coefficient ($D=2.3\times10^{-9}$ m$^{2}$/s for bulk water at room temperature).
+The linearly exponential part of the decay corresponds to the $^1$H NMR spin-spin T$_2$ relaxation, while the cubic exponential decay corresponds to $^1$H NMR spin-echo dephasing in the magnetic field gradient G, in the presence of diffusional motion.
+In the case of non-uniform diffusion processes with multiple $D$ values, diffusion is expressed with a distribution function $f(D)$, which is obtained by implementing an appropriate 2D inversion algorithm \cite{mitchell2012numerical}, as explained in the Supporting Information.
+It is noticed that $^{1}$H NMR studies of water diffusion inside CNTs have been already reported, presenting mainly effective $D$ values \cite{das2010single,liu2014diffusion,Hassan2016Review}.
+However, it is extremely difficult with conventional 1D NMR diffusion experiments to disentangle water components with overlapping $D$ coefficients.
+To overcome this obstacle, we take benefit of the fact that nanotube water, interstitial water, and bulk water, acquire different $T_2$ values, as already demonstrated in Figure~\ref{fig:fig1}b.
+Diffusion differences can be thus acquired by analyzing signals in different $T_2$ windows.
+This intricate assignment of diffusion differences in T$_2$ resolved water groups was excellently demonstrated in the past, through $^1$H NMR study of water mobility in hydrated collagen II \cite{knauss1996pulsed}. \